About the Course

 Your instructors role is to develop a course where you can achieve these objectives through your participation and interaction.
 Further, we pledge to:

-- Design lectures and discussion section meetings which facilitate active learning through the use of examples, which will not be recorded.
+- Design lectures and discussion section meetings which facilitate active learning through the use of examples and polling questions.

 - Design assessments which evaluate your progress towards achieving the outcomes of the course.

-- Provide communication through announcements to frame the week's course activities.
+- Provide weekly communication through announcements to frame the week's course activities.

 - Treat everyone with respect.